Notes from the Field

 self-sufficiency.

-An unexpected but welcome outcome of the program has been inmate’s
+An unexpected but welcome outcome of the program was the inmate’s

 own awareness of the importance of nurturing these assets in not only